gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 nothing to this noble family but remote and barren territories, constantly exposed to danger from the inroads of the enemy, on whose country they bordered.

-## Chapter XVI: Description of Fitz-Aldelm.
+## Chapter XVI: Description of Fitz-Aldelm

 This Fitz-Aldelm[^104]
 was large and corpulent both in stature and shape, but of a reasonable height.
 He